Yonge Street

 Yonge Street (/jʌŋ/ YUNG) is a major arterial route in the Canadian province of Ontario connecting the shores of Lake Ontario in Toronto to Lake Simcoe, a gateway to the Upper Great Lakes.
 Ontario's first colonial administrator, John Graves Simcoe, named the street for his friend Sir George Yonge.

 Once the southernmost leg of provincial Highway 11, linking the provincial capital with northern Ontario, Yonge Street has been referred to as "Main Street Ontario".
 Until 1999, the Guinness Book of World Records repeated the popular misconception that Yonge Street was 1896 km long, making it the longest street in the world; this was due to a conflation of Yonge Street with the rest of Ontario's Highway 11.
 The street (including the Bradford-to-Barrie extension) is only 86 km long.
 Due to provincial downgrading in the 1990s, no section of Yonge Street is marked as a provincial highway.

 Its construction has been designated as an Event of National Historic Significance in Canada.
 Yonge Street was integral to the original planning and settlement of western Upper Canada in the 1790s, forming the basis of the concession roads in Ontario today.
 In Toronto and York Region, Yonge Street is the north–south baseline from which street numbering is reckoned east and west.
 The eastern branch of the subway Line 1 Yonge–University serves nearly the entire length of the street in Toronto; it serves as the spine of the Toronto subway system, linking to suburban commuter systems such as the Viva Blue BRT.
-The street is a commercial main thoroughfare rather than a ceremonial one, with the Downtown Yonge shopping and entertainment district containing landmarks such as the Eaton Centre and Sankofa Square (the former Yonge-Dundas Square).
+The street is a commercial main thoroughfare rather than a ceremonial one, with the Downtown Yonge shopping and entertainment district containing landmarks such as the Eaton Centre and Sankofa Square.

+Toronto Metropolitan University maintains a significant academic presence along Yonge Street between Dundas and Gerrard streets, with facilities such as the Sheldon & Tracy Levy Student Learning Centre contributing to the university's integration within the downtown core.
+The university's location along Yonge Street has helped create a highly active pedestrian corridor connecting the campus with the Eaton Centre, nearby entertainment venues, and Sankofa Square.
+Pedestrian activity along this section of Yonge Street has been highlighted in discussions about the future of the corridor, with consultation data indicating high pedestrian volumes during peak periods.